How a distress message led to finding 11 children in 'filthy' compound

 The sheriff added that the group "looked like third world country refugees with no food or fresh water, no shoes, and basically dirty rags for clothing."

+The compound included open trenches and pits, with nails sticking out of wood, and broken glass and bottles littering the ground, according to the arrest warrant.

+It may have been days before the children had last eaten, and they were living in dangerous conditions with a leaking propane valve near their trailer, the warrant added.
+The children also appeared to lack adequate medical attention.

-"It was the saddest living conditions and poverty I have seen," he said.
+"It was the saddest living conditions and poverty I have seen," Hogrefe said.

-After the raid, the Badgers on Sunday toured the compound and found bullet casings, feces, a Quran and the escape tunnel.
+After the raid, the Badgers toured the compound Sunday and found bullet casings, feces, a Quran and the escape tunnel.

 Tanya Badger said she's most worried about the missing boy, who she said might still be in the area.

-"Where is he?" she told KOB, adding: "Who says he's not here?
+"Where is he?" she asked KOB, adding: "Who says he's not here?
 It's going to haunt me forever if they don't find that baby."

+three handguns, two rifles, a bag of ammunition and a bulletproof vest.